MicrosoftDocs/win32/desktop-src/DirectShow/setting-video-compression-properties.md

 ---
-Description: Setting Video Compression Properties ms.assetid: '2be03a2c-39a5-46da-9bbc-af42c08150ab'
+Description: Setting Video Compression Properties ms.assetid: 2be03a2c-39a5-46da-9bbc-af42c08150ab
-title: Setting Video Compression Properties
+title: Setting Video Compression Properties ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Setting Video Compression Properties

-Video compression filters can support the [**IAMVideoCompression**](iamvideocompression.md) interface on their output pins.
+Video compression filters can support the [**IAMVideoCompression**](/windows/win32/Strmif/nn-strmif-iamvideocompression?branch=master) interface on their output pins.
 Use this interface to set compression properties, such as the key frame rate, the number of predicted (P) frames per key frame, and the relative compression quality.

-First, call the [**IBaseFilter::EnumPins**](ibasefilter-enumpins.md) method to find the filter's output pin, and query the pin for the interface.
+First, call the [**IBaseFilter::EnumPins**](/windows/win32/Strmif/nf-strmif-ibasefilter-enumpins?branch=master) method to find the filter's output pin, and query the pin for the interface.
 Some filters may not support the interface at all.
 Others may expose the interface but not support every compression property.
-To determine which properties are supported, call [**IAMVideoCompression::GetInfo**](iamvideocompression-getinfo.md).
+To determine which properties are supported, call [**IAMVideoCompression::GetInfo**](/windows/win32/Strmif/nf-strmif-iamvideocompression-getinfo?branch=master).
 This method returns several pieces of information:

 -   A set of capabilities flags
 -   A descriptive string and version-number string